 I ordered one of the Huda Beauty Neon Obsessions Palette in Neon Orange last week and it arrived rather quickly which allowed me to have some fun with it over the weekend.
 I got the Neon Orange shade selection because I love bright pops of orange and coral but if you’re sort of yearning both the Neon Pink and Neon Orange Palette and can only afford one I’d highly suggest going with Neon Orange as there are a few shades in here that will get you a neon pinkish look should you like.

 One thing to take note of with these palettes is the fact they are named Huda Beauty Neon Obsessions Palette and NOT Huda Beauty Neon Obsession Eye Palette or Eyeshadow Palette.
 That’s because they contain pressed pigments that are not safe for eye use within the USA by the FDA.
 This was the case with the recent Anastasia Beverly Hills Riviera Eyeshadow Palette as well.
 Outside the USA within Canada and Europe there are no such regulations.
-However, I do think the marketing could be presented better on Sephora’s site which labeled these as eyeshadows which might imply to users that they are perfectly safe to use on the eye area when in fact they could cause irritation.
+However, I do think the marketing could be presented better on Sephora’s site (Update: As of July 11th, Sephora has changed the information on their website and is no longer promoting this palette as an eyeshadow palette) which labeled these as eyeshadows which might imply to users that they are perfectly safe to use on the eye area when in fact they could cause irritation.
 Huda’s own marketing on her website also shows them on the lid and eye area.

 The warnings are there for a reason though and should be paid attention to if you have sensitive eyes or allergies as you could irritate your eyes by using these shades on your eyes or even cause temporary staining.
 As always, be safe while using any and all cosmetics.